-It always gives me pleasure to be making some positive impact on our global situation, even if it’s small.
-It is not always about money, however this DIY does both!
-As I was unhappily lugging bottles of carbonated water at the grocery store I was thinking how much energy it takes to ship and move such a simple product and what was I really paying for?!
+I was super frustrated at the grocery store!
+As I was unhappily lugging heavy bottles of carbonated water at the grocery store I was thinking how much energy it takes to ship and move such a simple product and what was I really paying for?!
 I knew there had to be a better system!
-A little research, some assembly and voilà; a home carbonation system.
+A little research, some assembly and voilà; a DIY home carbonation system (sparkling water maker).
 I have happily had this running for almost 4 years now and it’s a staple in our home.
 It has saved me at the least $10/week, so that could be a couple flights to Europe!
 (I better go pack!)

 Being in Canada I bought all my supplies from here